 Bear in mind, too, that sometimes a broadband package with a free landline included can cost less than a package from another provider with no phone line.

-To help you compare those accurately, use our comparison tool.
+To help you compare broadband with landline, use our comparison tool.
 Just change the phone line filter to show whatever’s cheapest from each provider, and we’ll show you the lot.

 Broadband deals with no phone line

 To find a broadband package that doesn’t include a phone line, we’ve made it easy.
 You can compare all broadband-only deals for your postcode using our comparison tool.

 You can get broadband-only packages from providers such as Virgin Media, BT, EE, and Hyperoptic.